Istanbul Food Guide

 Ihlamur Kasrı interior

 The cafe, which is located in the harem, has that inviting decadent decor.
-The staircase of the ceremonial pavilion has that understated elegance with its neo-baroque style—fun fact: the tiles around the fireplace were produced in the porcelain factory at Yıldız Palace.
+The staircase of the ceremonial pavilion has that understated elegance with its neo-baroque style.
+Fun fact: the tiles around the fireplace were produced in the porcelain factory at Yıldız Palace.
+If the harem cafe feels too light a stop, Nişantaşı’s restaurants are close by.

 7. Küçüksu Kasrı